irfanimaduddin/seeing-measurement-startrail/README.md

 # seeing-measurement-startrail

 An automated program for calculating astronomical seeing from star trail.
-Fit pixels perpendicular to the trail direction.
+Fit pixels perpendicular to the trail with Gaussian functions.